Côn Đảo special administrative region: History

-In 2020, the U.S. Navy sent ships on freedom of navigation exercises around the islands to challenge what they deemed to be Vietnam's "excessive maritime claims."
+In 2020, the United States Navy sent ships on "freedom of navigation exercises" around the islands to challenge what they deemed to be Vietnam's "excessive maritime claims."

+Climate

 Côn Đảo National Park

 Many of the islands were given protected status in 1984 as part of Côn Đảo National Park.
 This natural preserve was subsequently enlarged in 1998.
-Endangered species protected within the park include the hawksbill turtle, the green turtle, dolphins, and the dugong.
+Endangered species protected within the park include the hawksbill sea turtle, the green sea turtle, dolphins, and the dugong.
 Ecosystems represented in the park include seagrass meadow, mangrove and coral reefs.

-Côn Đảo National Park is working with the World Wildlife Fund (WWF) Vietnam to further protection in the marine areas, with programs to establish a Marine Protected Area that protects coral reefs, seagrass beds and species, while also developing sustainable nature-based ecotourism.
+Côn Đảo National Park is working with the World Wide Fund for Nature, formerly the World Wildlife Fund, (WWF) Vietnam to further protection in the marine areas, with programs to establish a marine protected area that protects coral reefs, seagrass beds and species, while also developing sustainable nature-based ecotourism.
 The island's management is strongly geared towards sustainable use, hoping to learn from previous experiences in Vietnam and the region to balance development with conservation.

 Ferry

 A hydrofoil service from Vũng Tàu to Côn Đảo was started in February 2019.
-The service is a daily return and boasts that the ferry will operate year round, regardless of the weather.
-Travel time is 4–5 hours, departing Vũng Tàu at 8am and returning from Côn Đảo at around 2pm.
+The service is a daily return and boasts that the ferry will operate year-round, regardless of the weather.
+Travel time is 4–5 hours.

 Two ferries operate between Côn Đảo and the mainland.
 There is a daily overnight hour ferry service from Vũng Tàu which, in addition to bringing passengers, serves as the main source of importing goods to the islands.
 The ferry operates on a daily basis, however in winter months the service depends largely on weather conditions as the seas between Côn Đảo and the mainland can be rough.

-In 2016 a ferry service primarily for passengers opened up between Sóc Trăng and Côn Đảo, shortening the length of the journey to three hours.
+In 2016, a ferry service primarily for passengers opened up between Sóc Trăng and Côn Đảo, shortening the length of the journey to three hours.
 With the addition of a fast ferry to the islands, the islands have experienced an increase in tourism fueled mostly by domestic tourists who view Côn Đảo as a sacred place due to its history.